bizonix/common/doc/cache.md

 Errors:

+  - PHP 5.3: `\Common\CacheException` if no compatible extension is found.
-  - `CacheException` if no compatible extension is found.
+  - PHP 5.2: `CommonCacheException` if no compatible extension is found.

 ### Cache::get()